-Unemployment benefit: The insured must be unemployed, of working-age, and residing in Belarus.
+Unemployment benefit: Must be unemployed and of working-age.
 The insured must register at the state employment office as unemployed (must not be enrolled in a day-program at an educational institute, enlisted in military or government service, or engaged in a business pursuit) and be able and willing to work.
 Unemployment must be involuntary.